-I've ranted before about couples choosing impersonal wedding readings – like the ubiquitous "Love is patient, love is kind…" But I've never told you how to choose a more personal selection.
+It's easy to rant about couples choosing impersonal wedding readings – like the ubiquitous "Love is patient, love is kind…" But let's focus on how to choose a more personal selection.
 Of course, there is a large library of sample wedding readings you can pick from, but here are tips on how to choose the wedding reading that is right for you.

 There's a reason popular readings become popular – they're beautiful.
 But because they're popular, they become a default.
 "Love is patient, Love is kind" no longer says anything about the couple getting married – or if it does, it says that they reach for whatever is most convenient and easiest.
 Your guests have likely been to several other weddings that also used these popular choices.